Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 • The helmet looks somewhat incomplete without a retractable visor.

-Scorpion EXO Covert X – best premium
+Scorpion EXO Covert X – premium

-Scorpion EXO Covert X
+Scorpion EXO Covert X features

 As much as motorcycle helmets are about safety first and foremost, the Scorpion EXO Covert X makes a striking first impression even without looking at its specs.
 This helmet touts a redefined design made out of advanced multi-layer EPS, which gives it the ability to better absorb the energy of the impact as well as increase the airflow.
 Sure, it’s also a dot-approved half helmet that meets and exceeds the FMVSS 218 standard, giving you a product that is both stylish and safe.